Social Media Policy

 - Name, strategy, graphics, usage and purpose of the account.

 - Staffing plan to assure that the account(s) are maintained at a consistent level.
 The number of social media platforms must be considered when reflecting on staffing demands.
-Inactive or dead accounts create a negative impression of the College.
+Inactive or dead accounts create a negative impression of the University.

 - Content plan including a plan for content posted during summer, off seasons, dormant times.